-The Wincott Awards for 2019
+The Wincott Awards for 2020 now open for entries

 Print and online entries should consist of up to five examples of work.
 For video and audio, in the case of a series only one programme may be entered along with a description of the series.